Personal Injury Claims Can Arise From:

 Damages are awarded as compensation to the injured party for the losses he or she had incurred as a result of the accident and not as a means for punishment.
 The assessment of damages may be determined by either the Court or by agreement between the parties.
 The principle is to put you in the position that you would have been in if the accident had not occurred.
 Most claims are settled expeditiously out of court and before trial.
 As stated earlier, with the publication of the new Actuarial Tables for Personal Injury and Death Claims in 2021, a new method of calculating the lump sum of damages for future losses is now used for serious injuries and death.
 The amounts will be substantially higher in such cases.

-Duration of the Claim
+Duration Of The Claim

 A claim involving a relatively minor injury may take about one to three months to settle after all the necessary documents have been obtained.
 For more complicated matters, the process may last between six months to one and a half years.